 Start by logging in to your Google Analytics account.

 When you get to the home screen, you'll see your account information in the top left.
-Most of you will only have one account and one property here.
+Most of you will only have one account and two properties (UA and GA4).

 You can see multiple accounts on mine because I have given my Painless Blog Analytics account access to my Cub Scout Ideas site.
-A client of mine has given me access to her account too.
+Clients of mine have also given me access to their accounts.

-If you do have more than one account, property, or view, just make sure you're in the right one before you add a user.
+If you do have more than one account or property, just make sure you're in the right one before you add a user.

-You could limit what your new user can see by only giving them access to a specific view or property, but most of the time, you'll want to give them account access.
+You could limit what your new user can see by only giving them access to a specific property, but most of the time, you'll want to give them account access.

-We're going to click on user management under account.
+We're going to click on Account Access Management under account.

 This pulls up a list of all your users and the permissions.
 We're going to click on the plus sign in the blue circle that's at the top right of your screen.